- When was Habitat Founded?

 Does Habitat Give Away Homes?

 Habitat does not give away homes for free.
-Habitat sells the houses it builds at cost, and provides financing to homeowners through a 20- to 30-year mortgage at zero percent (0%) interest.
+Habitat sells the houses it builds at cost, and provides financing to homeowners through a 20- to 30-year mortgage, often at zero percent (0%) interest.
 Homeowners make monthly principal payments to Habitat, which are deposited in a separate revolving fund (Fund for Humanity) and used solely to pay for the construction of new homes for families in need.
 Homeowners also make monthly payments towards property taxes and hazard insurance on the home.
 Homeowners are also expected to partner with Habitat, including by contributing “sweat equity” (e.g., their own time and labor) towards the construction of Habitat homes.

 How Many Homes has Habitat Built?

-Since 1976 Habitat for Humanity has helped more than 9.8 million people obtain a safer place to sleep at night along with with the strength, stability and independence to build better lives.
+Since 1976 Habitat for Humanity has helped more than 9.8 million people obtain a safer place to sleep at night along with the strength, stability and independence to build better lives.
 Since 1995, Habitat for Humanity of Summit and Wasatch Counties has completed fourteen homes, benefiting 16 adults and 26 children who might not otherwise have had access to permanent, affordable housing.

 Where Do You Get the Money to Build the Homes?